LEVEL

 (infinitive: shoot)

-(infinitive: babysit)
+(infinitive: shut)

 Click to see the form type →Past simple